andreypvitor4/scroll-component/README.md

+# Responsive horizontal scroll react component

 ## Info

 A responsive react component read to use.
-A image link list row with horizontal scroll (click on pc and swipe on mobile)
+A image row list with horizontal scroll (click on pc and swipe on mobile)

 ## Getting started